failk8s/lab-carvel-ytt-01/workshop/content/exercises/03-templates-vs-overlays.md

 they produce.

-The second is to leave the resource files as is, but create separate overlays which when applied with ``ytt`` which will result in edits being made on the fly to the original resources before they get applied to the Kubernetes cluster.
+The second is to leave the resource files as is, but create separate overlays which when applied with ``ytt`` will result in edits being made on the fly to the original resources before they get applied to the Kubernetes cluster.

 Each approach has its own pros and cons in different circumstances so which you use, or whether you use a combination of both, will depend on the use